bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 Woohoo!

 ## Conclusion
-I set out to address a few concepts associated with CucumberJS that I use regurlarly, but in doing so, I ended up modifying the current example :) That wasn't the original intent when I started this post, but I was having fun.
+I set out to address a few concepts associated with CucumberJS that I use regurlarly, but in doing so, I ended up modifying and refactoring the current example :) That wasn't the original intent when I started this post, but I was having fun.

 * The __World__ is useful in defining context for each __Scenario__.
 I often use it to also hold factory and general operation methods that may be called across many different __Scenarios__
 * __Background__ is useful in defining environment context across __Scenarios__ in separate __Features__.
 I often use it to assert that the proper environment is available before stepping into the __Scenarios__.